Blog What Is Non-Ferrous Metal? What are Non-Ferrous metals?

 By: Dave Olsen

-Non-ferrous metals or alloys is defined as are materials that are not iron-based like their ferrous counterparts.
-The difference between ferrous alloys and non-ferrous alloys is ferrous metals contain iron making most of their metals a magnetic property.
+Non-ferrous metals or alloys are defined as materials that are not iron-based like their ferrous counterparts.
+Common non-ferrous metals include copper, aluminum and lead.
+Ferrous metals contain iron making most of these metals have a magnetic property.
 Non-ferrous metals are found in the Earth as chemical compounds.
-The most important non-ferrous metals happen to be oxides or sulfides.
+The most essential non-ferrous metals happen to be oxides or sulfides.

-One of the more common groups of non-ferrous materials is copper-based alloys such as bronze and brass.
+One of the more common groups of non-ferrous metals is copper-based alloys such as bronze and brass.
 While it is common to use brass and bronze interchangeably, there is a difference.

 Brasses are copper-based alloys that have zinc as the principal alloying element.
 In some cases, small amounts of nickel, aluminum, iron, or silicon may be also present.
 A good example is C85500 (also known as “60-40 yellow brass”).
 This alloy contains up to 63% copper, 0.8% aluminum, and around 40% zinc.
 Since the zinc content is high, the material is classified as brass.